dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 3. The interface will ask to change the password
 4. Follow the guide [here](https://confluence.dedalus.com/display/IAT/Enterprise+Log+Monitoring+Solution+with+Loki%2C+Promtail%2C+and+Grafana+on+Docker+Swarm) at Step 3: configure Grafana.

+### Available commands via script:
+Scripts are meant to be launched from the monitoring folder
+- General form is "bash scripts/compose.sh ENV_NAME COMMAND
+- bash scripts/compose.sh stage create -> Creates the containers in the compose file and starts them
+- bash scripts/compose.sh stage stop -> Stops the containers in the compose file
+- bash scripts/compose.sh stage restart -> Restarts the containers in the compose file
+- bash scripts/compose.sh stage remove -> Stops the containers in the compose file and remove them
+- bash scripts/compose.sh stage recreate -> Stops the containers in the compose file, remove, create again and start them

 ## Mongo deployment (optional)
 Mongo docker deployment is only for stage environments